jpaulm/javafbp/README.md

 Two components are available for reading and writing MySQL tables, respectively: `ReadJDBC` and `WriteJDBC`, in `core.components.jdbc`.
 These dynamically load the most recent MySQL jar file, and use reflection to execute SQL services.

+If you are looking for an application using these components, it can be found in the [FBP-ETL](https://github.com/jpaulm/fbp-etl) repository.
+This application of course uses the JavaFBP jar file as a dependency.

 If you get a message saying "No suitable driver found", try restarting the MySQL service in `services.msc`.

 ## JavaFBP-WebSockets